runabrandes/pp5-elegant-essentials/README.md

 #### Shop

-In the shop users can see the selection of all products the online store offers. <br>
+In the shop, users can view the selection of all products the online store offers. <br>
 The product cards hold an image, the name of the product as well as the price.
-They can filter products by all products, hair products or skin products and also order all the products in price ascending or price descending.
+Users can filter products by "all products", "hair products" or "skin products" and also order these categories by price ascending or price descending.

 ![shop](documentation/site_pictures/shop.png)